Co-founder of local dog rescue still recovering from brain injuries after hit-and-run

 Every Dog Matters Rescue wants to help cover some of Persinger’s medical expenses.

 “He is pretty much the heart and soul of our rescue.
-He is the main care take for the dog and we are completely lost without him right now,” said rescue worker Amanda Hamilton.
+He is the main caretaker for the dogs and we are completely lost without him right now,” said rescue worker Amanda Hamilton.

 Despite Persinger still being in the hospital, Every Dog Matters Rescue is making sure they continue their mission to rescue and re-home unwanted dogs.